-Call the State Health Insurance Assistance Program (SHIP) at 1-800 868-9095.
-In South Carolina, the SHIP is called the Insurance Counseling Assistance and Referrals for Elders (I CARE) program.
+Call the State Health Insurance Assistance Program (SHIP) at 1-800-868-9095.
+TTY users should call 711.
+In South Carolina, the SHIP is called the Insurance Counseling Assistance and Referrals for Elders (I-CARE) program.

 You will automatically be disenrolled from Absolute Total Care when your new plan's coverage begins.